Ela Taubert

 Manuela Pardo Taubert (born 2000), known as Ela Taubert, is a Colombian singer and songwriter.
-Taubert won the Best New Artist award at the 25th Annual Latin Grammy Awards in 2024, and released her debut album Preguntas a las 11:11 in 2025.
+Taubert won the Best New Artist award at the 25th Annual Latin Grammy Awards in 2024 and released her debut album, Preguntas a las 11:11, in 2025.

 Biography

 Manuela Pardo Taubert was born on 10 September 2000 in Bogotá, Colombia, to Erika Taubert and Orlando Pardo.

 Music career

-During the COVID-19 pandemic, Taubert began sharing videos of herself covering songs on TikTok, which became popular in several countries in Latin America and led to her being signed to Universal Music Latino.
-Taubert studied at the Abbey Road Institute in 2022, and in 2023 released her first EP, ¿Quién Dijo Que Era Fácil?.
+During the COVID-19 pandemic, Taubert began sharing videos of herself covering songs on TikTok, which became popular in several Latin American countries and led to her being signed to Universal Music Latino.
+Taubert studied at the Abbey Road Institute in 2022 and, in 2023, released her first EP, ¿Quién dijo que era fácil?.

 Taubert won the Best New Artist award at the 25th Annual Latin Grammy Awards in 2024.
-At the Premio Lo Nuestro 2025, Taubert won Female Pop-Rock/Urban New Artist of the Year, and her song "¿Cómo Pasó?" won Pop Song of the Year.
-She released her debut album Preguntas a Las 11:11 in May 2025.
+At the Premio Lo Nuestro 2025, Taubert won Female Pop-Rock/Urban New Artist of the Year, and her song "¿Cómo pasó?" won Pop Song of the Year.
+She released her debut album, Preguntas a las 11:11, in May 2025.